 The Sprite[®] will report back to the Host controller.
 Each command received is echoed back to the Host.
-Around 12 times per second, a single Hex byte is sent representing the file number currently playing.
+A single Hex byte is sent several times per second representing the file number currently playing.
 When the end of a file is reached, a single Hex byte 0xEE is sent.
+If desired, a slower feedback report of approximately once per second is available in past FW 20200115.